Streamline Their Transitions for Success

 - Cultivate a stronger sense of community and belonging.

-She will provide a framework/foundation through transition and student development theories and intersectionality as lenses through which to understand and better serve your marginalized students.
+She provides a framework/foundation through transition and student development theories and intersectionality as lenses through which to understand and better serve your marginalized students.

 Create programs that focus on strengths versus deficits to guide and appropriately redirect campus resources to support marginalized students from orientation throughout their first year at your institution.
 Ensure your students are engaged, supported, and walk across the commencement stage!